top of page

 • One award will be provided for each winning entry.

-• Winners who are not at the ceremony may pick up their awards at the next PRSA Tri-Cities chapter meeting or make other arrangements by contacting Betty Payne, Awards Programming Director (Contact information below.)
+• Winners who are not at the ceremony may pick up their awards at the next PRSA Tri-Cities chapter meeting or make other arrangements by contacting Jessica Fischer or Tarah Kesterson, Awards Co-Directors (contact information below.)

 Awards Competition Contact: